Artist: Joan Miró (Spanish, Barcelona 1893–1983 Palma de Mallorca)

 Medium: Oil on canvas

 Dimensions: 39 3/4 x 32 1/8 in.
 (101 x 81.6 cm)

 Credit Line: Jacques and Natasha Gelman Collection, 1998

-© 2011 Successió Miró / Artists Rights Society (ARS), New York
+Rights and Reproduction: © 2017 Artists Rights Society (ARS), New York

-The Potato is emblematic of Miró's poetic riffs on reality.
-It takes as its subject a gigantic female figure who stretches her arms wide, against a blue sky and above a patch of earthperhaps a potato field.
+"The Potato" is emblematic of Miró's poetic riffs on reality.
+It takes as its subject a gigantic female figure who stretches her arms wide.
+She is set against a blue sky and above a patch of earth—perhaps a potato field.
 The billowing white shape of the figure is attached to a red post in the center of the composition like a scarecrow on a pole.
 Miró surrounded his merry "potato-earth-woman" with fanciful decorative objects, some of which are "earthy" and some not.
 The figure has one brown-and-black breast that "squirts" a long, black, winding thread, as elfin creatures flutter in the sky around her.
-At the left, a red and yellow "butterfly-woman" takes flight from her brown banana-like nose as other creatures climb a ladderone of Miró's favorite motifs.
-Beyond the earthiness of the subject, the painting's title appears to be derived from the representation of an actual, recognizable potatothe small, brown, oval object with three tendrils growing out of its upper edge, which is lodged in the woman's forehead.
+At the left, a red and yellow "butterfly-woman" takes flight from her brown banana-like nose as other creatures climb a ladder—one of Miró's favorite motifs.
+Beyond the earthiness of the subject, the painting's title appears to be derived from the representation of an actual, recognizable potato: lodged in the woman's forehead is a small, brown, oval object with three tendrils growing out of its upper edge.